nicholaszk/Pick-and-Place/README.md

 Link offset ( d<sub>i</sub>) = signed distance from X<sub>i-1</sub> to X<sub>i</sub> measured along Z<sub>i</sub>
 Joint angle (Theta<sub>i</sub>) = angle between X<sub>i-1</sub> and X<sub>i</sub> measured about Z<sub>i</sub> in a right-hand sense

+To provide a few examples, let us consider twist angle and link length.
+Using the definiton for twist angle above we can see that there is no change between Z<sub>0</sub> and Z<sub>1</sub>, so twist angle or alpha<sub>0</sub> is 0.
+However, when considering Z<sub>1</sub> and Z<sub>2</sub>, there is a 90 degree change in orientation.
+We are told to measure about X<sub>i-1</sub> (X<sub>1</sub> in this case) in a right-hand sense.
+Therefore, the 90 degree change gives us alpha<sub>1</sub> = -90 (or PI/2).

+To analyze link length, let's consider our second link.
+Rather than measuring angle offset about X, we are now considering distance offset along X for given Z axes.
+This is aided by drawing out the model as shown below.
+With Z<sub>1</sub>, Z<sub>2</sub>, and X<sub>1</sub> clearly labeled, it is easy to recognize a<sub>1</sub> as the second link's top side length (given that link<sub>1-2</sub> is an Ell). a<sub>1</sub> is lebeled in the model.

+Link offset is calculated similarly to link length, but simply swaps Z axes for X axes and the reference frame is the later joint instead of the former.
+As for joint angle, the whole idea in this case is that these are variable.
+The only note to make is that theta<sub>2</sub> will be offset by 90 degrees due to the ell shape of link<sub>1-2</sub>.

 I have included the following figure to model the KR210 joints and illustrate the criteria for DH parameter calculations:
 ![alt text][image2]